Potential to be one of the best in CT

 Pros: -Excellent use of elevation change.
 A lot of the holes are up, down, around, and you're often not just shooting up or down, but also left or right, further adding to the awesomeness of seeing your disc hit a tight gap.

--Chainstar baskets are brand new and are in great shape.
+-Chainstar baskets are in great shape.

 -Paths between holes are very well marked.
 Never a doubt where you're going.

 -Located in a beautiful park in Wallingford, CT.
 Sleeping Giant State Park is right down the street, so the course + the park makes for an excellent day trip

 - Has a very 'clean' feel.
 Fairways are very clear and obvious, and you can see the gaps that the course designer had in mind when making the course for almost all the holes.
 Brush and thorns are mostly cleared away if you happen to stray off the fairways.